-For many homeowners, excess water and poor drainage can be a major issue.
+Gardening requires water, but for many homeowners, excess water and poor drainage can be a major issue.
 Pooling water after heavy periods of rain can cause serious damage to homes, as well as landscaping.
-Poorly draining water in yards can promote yellowing of lawns and even cause tree roots to begin to rot.
-With careful planning, however, there are ways to divert water away from yards and homes.
+Poorly draining water in yards can promote yellowing of lawns, a scourge of moss, and can even cause tree roots to begin to rot.
+Poor drainage can ultimately affect the foundation of a home or building causing extensive damage, but with careful planning, there are ways to divert water away from yards and homes.

-French drain systems are a type of drainage system that can be installed to help divert excess water away from homes or low areas in the landscape.
-These underground “ditches” contain a pipe and gravel which slope and allow water to freely drain away to ditches or retention ponds.
+French drain systems can be installed to help divert excess water away from homes or low areas in the landscape.
+These underground “ditches” contain perforated pipe and gravel that gently slope and allow water to freely drain away to ditches, retention ponds, storm drains, or rain gardens.

 Installing a traditional French drain is relatively simple, depending on the size of the project and the level of your construction expertise.
 If the project is large, you may want to hire a professional to be sure the installation goes smoothly with no unintended damage, and that the result is the well-drained area you’re hoping for.

 The first best step always is to call the 811 “Call Before You Dig” national or state hotline.
 It’s important to know what’s under the ground level of your project.
 Utility, cable, or water lines could be drastically affected by not making this call, and it could cost you hundreds of dollars in reparations.
 If in a neighborhood, you may also want to be sure you’re not impinging on property or causing problems for your neighbors.

 The general process of building a French drain begins by determining the best drainage route for your excess water.
 Be sure the water’s route is channeled at least 3 feet (91 cm.) away from structures, fences, posts, walls, and shrubs.